SyedM-dev/crib/README.md

 * **sqls** — [https://github.com/lighttiger2505/sqls](https://github.com/lighttiger2505/sqls)
 * **make-language-server** — [https://github.com/make-langserver/make-language-server](https://github.com/make-langserver/make-language-server)

-> As it is still in development, some of these may not work as expected or that well.
+> As it is still in development, some of these may not work as expected or that well.<br>
-> But for c/ruby/lua/python it should work fine (I test more with these).
+> But for c/ruby/lua/python it should work fine (I test more with these).<br>
-> It should work even if the lsp is not installed but lsp features will not work.
+> It should work even if the lsp is not installed but lsp features will not work.<br>
 > See `include/config.h` & `include/ts/decl.h` if you want to add your own lsp and/or tree-sitter grammar.<br>

 #### Compiler